Our healthy baked chicken tenders (no breading) are the BEST way to enjoy flavorful chicken tenders that can be used in a variety of ways!

 Chicken tenders, butter or oil, and some chicken seasoning, plus a few minutes in the oven - that's all you need to create these baked chicken tenders without breading.

-- optional - dips such as BBQ or ranch
+- optional dipping sauce such as BBQ, ketchup, honey mustard, or ranch dressing

 - onion powder